flowli/timelines-app-backend-integration/README.md

 1. Clone this repo
 2. Configure as described above
-3. Call run.py as often as needed, i. e. using a cronjob
+3. Call `run.py` as often as needed, i. e. using a cronjob
 4. Monitoring:
-    - make sure you get informed if the run.py exit code is not zero
+    - make sure you get informed if the `run.py` exit code is not zero
     - you can log/append start+end date of runs as well as std{out,err} somewhere for reference
-5. 🥳? buy me a ☕️ (you can paypal to florian.arndt@gmail.com) or 😤? open an issue or fork this repo
+5. Happy + want to support this project?
+You could paypal a donation to `florian.arndt@gmail.com` 🥳
+6. Unhappy?
+Open an issue or a fork 😄